towolf/towolf.github.com/docs/PsychDocumentation/ConserveVRAMSettings.markdown

 262144 \(= 2^18\) == kPsychPreventForegroundWindow
-Prevent calls to the Windows GDI functions SetForegroundWindow\(\) and SetFocus\(\) on each created fullscreen onscreen window on MS\-Windows.
+Prevent calls to the Windows GDI functions SetForegroundWindow\(\) and SetFocus\(\) on each created fullscreen onscreen window on MS-Windows.
-These calls would prevent proper use of GetChar\(\), but are needed on MS\-Vista and later for proper visual stimulus onset timing.
+These calls would prevent proper use of GetChar\(\), but are needed on MS-Vista and later for proper visual stimulus onset timing.
 With this flag you can make a conscious decision between proper stimulus display and use of GetChar.